G. N. Saibaba: Books

+Articles

 Career

 Saibaba taught English at Ram Lal Anand College of Delhi University for several years.
-He received life imprisonment for his connections to Maoists and was removed from Assistant professor post at Ram Lal Anand College of Delhi University in February 2021.
+He received life imprisonment for his connections to Maoists and was removed from Assistant Professor post at Ram Lal Anand College of Delhi University in February 2021.

 Political activity and arrest

 During the Mumbai Resistance 2004, a platform of over 310 political movements organised parallel to the World Social Forum, Saibaba participated as an active organiser.
-During this period he became a part of the International League of People’s Struggle (ILPS).
+During this period he became a part of the International League of People's Struggle (ILPS).

 In 2005, he joined the Revolutionary Democratic Front (RDF) which was banned in August 2012 by the AP government under Andhra Pradesh Public Security Act 1992 for alleged subversive activities.

 In 2009, he was a prominent voice in the campaign against Operation Green Hunt, mainly the military actions perpetrated by the Indian state.

 He was arrested in May 2014 for Maoist links.
 He was granted bail by Bombay High Court in June 2015 on medical grounds and he was released in July 2015.
 He was sent back to jail in December 2015 was released again in April 2016 after Supreme Court granted him bail.

-He was sentenced to life imprisonment in March 2017 under Sections 13, 18, 20, 38 and 39 of the UAPA and Section 120 B of the Indian Penal Code for connections with the banned Revolutionary Democratic Front (RDF), an organisation linked with the banned Communist Party of India (Maoist).
+He was sentenced to life imprisonment in March 2017 under Sections 13, 18, 20, 38 and 39 of the UAPA and Section 120 B of the Indian Penal Code for connections with the banned Revolutionary Democratic Front (RDF), an organisation linked with the banned CPI-Maoist.
 Saibaba denied the charge that organisation he ran was a front for CPI-Maoist.

 The Maoist called for "Bharat Bandh" on 29 March 2017 to protest against Saibaba's life imprisonment with banners and pamphlets distributed by the CPI-Maoist at Maharashtra and Chhattisgarh region.

 On 30 April 2020, a panel of experts with the United Nations OHCHR called on the Indian government urging the authorities to immediately release G.N.
-Saibaba, due to his “seriously deteriorating” health condition.
+Saibaba, due to his "seriously deteriorating" health condition".

 On 28 July 2020, the Bombay High Court rejected Saibaba's 45-day medical bail petition.
-He was denied permission to visit his 74-year-old mother who died of cancer, and after she died was denied to participate in funeral rituals.
+He was denied permission to visit his 74-year-old mother who died of cancer, and was denied participation in funeral rituals after her death.